mhjort/trombi/README.md

 ## Change History

 Note!
-Version 0.8.0 includes few changes on how simulations are defined.
+Version 0.8.0 includes a few changes on how simulations are defined.
 See more details in [change history](CHANGES.md).
 All changes are backwards compatible.
-The old way of defining the simulation is still supported but maybe deprecated in future.
+The old way of defining the simulation is still supported but may be deprecated in future.
 You can see documentation for old versions [here](README-old.md).

 ## Jenkins